20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 San Francisco Peaks glowing behind a field and trees

-Surrounded by the world’s largest ponderosa pine forest, the gigantic San Francisco Peaks, Grand Canyon South Rim and multiple US National Monuments, Flagstaff is the perfect place to set up base for adventure in Arizona.
+Flagstaff is a popular four season travel destination located right in the center of Arizona.
+It’s surrounded by the world’s largest ponderosa pine forest, the gigantic San Francisco Peaks, Grand Canyon South Rim and multiple US National Monuments, which makes Flagstaff the perfect place to set up base for your Arizona adventure.

 • Hike to Arizona’s highest point (12,663 ft) at San Francisco Summit atop Humphrey’s Peak